npm-moregorenine/handsontable-6.2.2-celltype-key-value/README.md

 ```

 ## Limitations
--The sort is done on the **underlying value**, not the displayed one (unless you provide a custom compare function).
+- The sort is done on the **underlying value**, not the displayed one (unless you provide a custom compare function).

 ## Reference
 - <https://www.npmjs.com/package/handsontable-key-value>